 Field-hunting tip

-Look in metamorphic rocks, specifically manganese-rich schists and marbles country — that is the host setting where piemontite typically forms.
+Look in metamorphic rocks, specifically manganese-rich schists and marbles country, the host setting where piemontite typically forms.
 If you start seeing quartz, calcite, braunite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.